Watson Institute for International and Public Affairs

 Data from Human Cost of Post - 9/11 Wars: Direct War Deaths in Major War Zones (2019) by Neta Crawford and Catherine Lutz.
 Graphic design by Maria Ji.

-Thousands of private contractors have also died in the wars while providing logistical and security support to U.S. troops.
+Over 8,000 private contractors also died while providing logistical and security support to U.S. troops.
 The U.S. government does not thoroughly report contractor deaths, their families are often not compensated for their deaths and injuries, and contractor health care is generally substandard.
 Foreign workers for U.S. contracting firms often do not have their deaths recorded or compensated.

 Key Findings